TheCarsonWest/TheCarsonWest.github.io/test/content/Cultural Relativism.md

 # [Glossary](./../glossary/)

 # [Cultural Relativism](./../cultural-relativism/)
-**Definition:**  The practice of understanding a culture on its own terms without judging it based on the standards of one's own culture.
+**Definition:**  The practice of understanding a [Culture](./../culture/) on its own terms without judging it based on the standards of one's own [Culture](./../culture/).

-**Example:**  Acknowledging that arranged marriages are a common and accepted practice in some cultures, even if it differs from one's own cultural norms.
+**Example:**  Acknowledging that arranged marriages are a common and accepted practice in some cultures, even if it differs from one's own [Cultural Norms](./../cultural-norms/).

 # [Glossary](./../glossary/)